Care Guide

-Maintaining Your Refinished Cabinets with Italian 2K Polyurethane
+Maintaining Your Refinished Cabinets with 2K Polyurethane

 Step 1: Cleaners You Can Use (and Ones to Skip)

 Mild dish soap and warm water on a soft microfiber cloth.
-That is the baseline for cleaning Italian 2K polyurethane cabinets safely.
+That is the baseline for cleaning 2K polyurethane cabinets safely.
 Wipe, then dry immediately.
 No soaking, no standing water, no spray cleaners left to sit on the surface.

 Step 2: Hardware Care That Keeps Things Smooth